ShroomOfDoomGoVroom/ShroomOfDoomGoVroom/README.md

 - 👋 Hi, I’m @ShroomOfDoomGoVroom
 - 👀 I’m interested in soccer, coding, gaming.
 - 🌱 I’m currently learning python and machine learning.
-- 📫 How to reach me: plz don't

 <!---
 ShroomOfDoomGoVroom/ShroomOfDoomGoVroom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.